9 Tips From A Moving Expert

 A new home symbolizes a fresh start: new paint, a new bedroom, even a new eye on arranging your old furniture, cherished heirlooms and valuable collectibles.
 But, your new space won’t feel so wonderful if it’s weighed down with stuff.
 Now’s the time to purge your home, this means a deep dive into what stays and what goes.

-“Your possessions should have three purposes: function, purpose, usefullness or sentimental value,” says Karmin Daniel, champion purger and CMO of Alliance Moving & Storage.
+“Your possessions should have three purposes: function, purpose, usefulness or sentimental value,” says Karmin Daniel, champion purger and CMO of Alliance Moving & Storage.
 Pick up each item in your home, and ask yourself, “Why do I have this item?
 What does this item do for me?
 Why am I keeping it?”

 There are a lot of things you should toss or donate before packing up the truck.
 But, here are nine of the most common offenders: